 The BIOS of a computer is the Basic input and output system that works during the booting of a computer to initialize the hardware.
 This software is built in all PCs and is the first operating system they run when powered on.
 It is this BIOS that loads the operating system or the bootloader and then the computer can come to life.

 There are two versions of BIOS that are now supported by many PCs.
 The first that is common is the legacy version of BIOS.
 This was developed in 1970s and is compatible with older equipment and network configurations.
 For it to work it requires a drive that uses the MBR format.
 However, the MBR drive format is limited to drives with less than 4TB storage space and one is unable to create more than 4 partitions of the hard drive.
 It is this limitation that has driven many users to looking for other alternatives.
 Many people require lots of space and the ability to make as many partitions as one would wish on a hard drive is appreciated by many.

 Another version of BIOS that is loved by many is UEFI (Unified Extensible Firmware Interface).
 This is a recent one that aids a computer boot and shut down faster.
 This is the firmware that many computers made in recent times come with in place of BIOS though some call it a type of BIOS.
 To use this mode for booting the computer, you need to use a drive that has the GPT drive format.
 With this, you will be able to set up drives over 4TB and can then partition them as you wish.
 It addresses all the shortcomings of the Legacy BIOS.

 The next question you must be asking is how you can convert MBR to GPT.
 You must also concerned about losing all you data.
 You should not worry.
-We will show you how to convert MBR to GTP disk without losing data.
+We will show you how to convert MBR to GTP without data loss.
 First things first though:

 Confirm that the motherboard supports UEFI/EFI Boot Mode